teuben/nemo/docs/source/index.rst

    \ddot{ {\bf r}}_i \, = \, -G \sum_{j=1;\, j \not = \,i}^N {m_j \,({\bf r}_i - {\bf r}_j)  \over {(r_{ij}^2 + \epsilon^2)^{3/2} } }

-.. todo::  This draft is a work in progress, and started on April 27.
-It is an updated version of the old (latex) NEMO Users and Programmers Guide.
-We hope to have this converted sometime in this Summer (2021) when version 4.3 is blessed.
-Not all sections from the old manual were taken, but we also added some new sections.
+.. todo::  This draft is a work in progress, Most of the old *NEMO Users and Programmers Guide* has been converted here, although not all sections have been included here.

    Other online entry points for NEMO are:
    `github pages <https://teuben.github.io/nemo/>`_ and